ajdaviscodes/ajdaviscodes/README.md

 - 👀 I’m interested in teaching myself how to code!
 - 🌱 I’m currently learning the basics of web dev via Udemy and other self-teaching methonds.
 - 💞️ I’m looking to collaborate on NFT projects mostly but I'm overall excited about coding in general.
-- 📫 How to reach me: reddit & twitch - @luau_king
+- 📫 How to reach me:

 <!---
 ajdaviscodes/ajdaviscodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.